 Under the Code’s strict liability principle, the athlete is responsible for any substance found in their body, regardless of how it got there.
-This means even unintentional use can lead to anti-doping rule violation (ADRV).

 On this page

-Even everyday medications and supplements can contain substances banned in sport.
+Even everyday medications and supplements can contain substances banned in sport

 Whether you're treating an injury, illness or managing a long-term condition like asthma or diabetes, it's essential to you know exactly what's in the products you use.

-The presence of a prohibited substance may result in an anti-doping rule violation, even if the substance was taken unintentionally.
-That's why we urge athletes and support personnel to:
+The presence of a prohibited substance may result in an Anti-Doping Rule Violation, even if the substance was taken unintentionally.

 • always check medications and supplements before use